 SC: Each person on the team has a very specific goal that they're looking at.
 But altogether, we're trying to solve this whole system of issues, so to speak.
 And, and so it's, I think it's, it's interesting and it's, it's a, it's a way to actually solve problems, right?
 You know, my background is synthetic chemistry.
 So I can sit in a lab and do reactions in a flask.
 But how do you turn that experiment into an actual technology that solves a problem?
 Well, then you need help from lots of different people along the supply chain and you have to get together in a team to really do that.

 CC: It's the specific research tasks, but it's also the process of sitting together, hearing each other's language, learning what perspective where each kind of coming from.
 I mean, I think we're already having a lot of progress.
-I'm just kind of like learning so much from Steve about green chemistry and sort of how the chemistry field thinks about sustainability.
+I'm just kind of like learning so much from Stephen about green chemistry and sort of how the chemistry field thinks about sustainability.
 And that's helping me to think about how I'm, I guess I'm more from an ecological or environmental background.
 So it's really so important.
 These problems that we're facing like as a species, to be honest, are massively huge and they're going to require just a lot of thinking together, a lot of listening, and a lot of being open to finding a solution that maybe we didn't realize at first.
 You know, it's kinda like a less exciting discovery process.
-And like Steve was saying, I mean, I just could never, it's probably wouldn't have been a product I would've thought out, right, but now I'm working with people who are doing these cool things of materials.
+And like Stephen was saying, I mean, I just could never, it's probably wouldn't have been a product I would've thought out, right, but now I'm working with people who are doing these cool things of materials.
 So it's fun to work with people who are, you know, open to that and want to help figure it out.
 That's, that's a challenging process and takes time for them.
 I'm really excited.
 Penn State seems really dedicated to that way of thinking.
 And I'm, I'm grateful because I think that we absolutely have to get there.

 HOST: Thank you for listening to grow an impact.
 Today we were talking about the project “Life-cycle Analysis Design Framework for Sustainable Energy Infrastructure.”
-We were speaking with Christine Castello and Steve Chmely.
+We were speaking with Christine Castello and Stephen Chmely.
 Thank you both for being here.

 CC: Thank you for having us and if anyone wants to reach out, please do.
 Thank you.